Occupational Safety and Health

 *1The frequency rate is the international indicator showing the percentage of occurrence of occupational accidents.
 Number of deaths or injuries per million working hours = number of deaths or injuries / total working hours x 1,000,000

-*2The tally covers Sagawa Express, SG Fielder and Sagawa Global Logistics.
+*2From 2020 to 2022, data will be compiled by Sagawa Express, SG Fielder, and Sagawa Global Logistics.

 Status of Acquisition of Occupational Safety & Health Management*1